prog-Yousef/Aws-Exam-2024/README.md

 Bonz.ai Booking API
 🤖 Introduction
 Bonz.ai is a forward-thinking company in the hospitality industry, dedicated to enhancing customer experiences through innovative technology.
-We have developed a booking API using a serverless architecture on AWS, allowing Bonz.ai to scale their booking system according to demand without worrying about server management.
-This API leverages DynamoDB for efficient and scalable data storage.
+We have developed a booking API using a serverless architecture on AWS.
+This approach allows us to focus on building and improving the application without worrying about server management.
+The serverless architecture also enables Bonz.ai to scale their booking system according to demand, which is ideal for handling varying traffic throughout the day or year.

 ⚙️ Tech Stack
 Serverless Framework